 I’m a big fan of flashlights (who knows why), but I’m also partial to portable battery packs.
 Put them together and behold, the JumpSmart 10-in-1 Multi-Tool (pictured below) from Limitless Innovations that can also rescue your car.

-Saving the jump start feature for last, here are some of the highlights of the JumpSmart 10-in-1:
+Saving the jump start feature for last, here are some of the highlights of the JumpSmart 10-in-1 that was shipped to me for review:

 - 330 Lumen LED flashlight with about 500-ft. reach and four modes: High, Low, SOS, strobe and red flashing